 On December 14, 2021, the Receiver filed a complaint in the Eighth Judicial District Court, Case No. A-21-845440-B, against WellHealth Medical Associates, PLLC ("WellHealth"), Medsource Management Group, LLC ("Medsource"), and certain individual persons or estates of persons formerly or currently in positions of authority and responsibility within these organizations (the "State Court Case"), for the recovery of amounts which NHC alleges is owed in connection with certain illegal transactions which took place with NHC in health plan years 2014 and 2015, as well as certain related improper business transactions which involved the transfer of CO-OP funds to persons, and through mechanisms, which did not comply with the relevant laws and regulations.
-This case was initially filed in Department 5, but has been reassigned to Department 21.
+However, as explained below, the case is currently stayed.